Create a new Payable.

 earningType

-field so it can be categorized correctly. - You provide a unique identifier for each payable item in its
+field so it can be categorized correctly.
+We support custom earning types, so just contact your account executive or [email protected] to configure your earning types. - You provide a unique identifier for each payable item in its

 externalId

 field.
-This ID should be meaningful to you, because we use this ID as an idempotency key to prevent creating multiple payables items that represent the same amount.
-In the event of a network connectivity or other issue, we will reject any payable items with IDs that already exist.
-This prevents the risk of paying out the same amount multiple times. - You can optionally provide the
+This ID should be meaningful to you, because we use this ID as an idempotency key to prevent creating multiple payable items that represent the same amount.
+See the Payables API guide for more information. - You can optionally provide the

 unitRate